Author: Paulo van Breugel

 - Barboux, C. & Collet, C. 2012.
 Spatial Change Analysis.
 Geographic Information Technology Training Alliance (GITTA).
 URL: http://www.gitta.info/SpatChangeAna/en/html/spatial_dist_an_TrendSurf.html

-This tutorial was developed as course material for the Hands-on to GIS and Remote Sensing with GRASS GIS course by Veronica Andreo, Sajid Pareeth and Paulo van Breugel.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+This tutorial was developed for the Hands-on to GIS and Remote Sensing with GRASS GIS by Veronica Andreo, Sajid Pareeth and Paulo van Breugel.
+The work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.